-Sometimes, man's best friend is your lawn's worst friend.
+Sometimes, man's best friend is your lawn's worst friend, leaving you wondering how to fix dog holes in the grass.
 Dogs love to dig, especially young dogs under the age of 3 or terriers and similar hunting dogs.
-The resulting holes in your grass don't just look unsightly, but also attract weeds and cause soil erosion.
-Thankfully, a quick fix to repairing your lawn is as simple as a game of fetch.
+The resulting holes in your grass don't just look unsightly, but they also attract weeds, cause soil erosion and pose a risk for falling.
+Thankfully, a quick fix to repairing your lawn problem is as simple as a game of fetch.

 Dodge the Dog

-Before repairing your lawn, it's crucial to solve the root of the problem.
-Dogs often dig because they're restless or bored, so twice-daily walks combined with readily available lawn toys such as a chewy ball or bone can ease the situation.
+Before you fix dog holes in the grass, it's crucial to solve the root of the problem.
+Dogs often dig because they're restless or bored, so twice-daily walks combined with readily available lawn toys such as a chewy ball or bone can ease the boredom.
 If your dog still won't stop digging, invest in dog training that teaches him not to dig, or provide a dedicated digging zone, like a child's sandbox filled with your dog's favorite toys, that's more attractive to a curious dog than your manicured lawn.

 Some say cleanliness is next to godliness.
-Cleaning up the hole in your lawn will help restore your grass to its holy lushness.
+Cleaning up the hole in your lawn will help restore your grass to its verdant lushness.
 Remove any debris, rocks and weeds from the hole with a rake and spade.
-If the damaged lawn area has been left for too long and is especially overgrown with weeds, spray it with a ready-to-use glyphosate-based herbicide approximately 10 days before you plan on repairing the hole.

 Once the hole in your grass has been cleaned up, fill it with topsoil.
 Use enough dirt that the hole is now filled and level with the surrounding soil in your yard.
 Tap down the soil surface with a spade or piece of plywood so that the soil surface is firm but not hard and compacted.